cherrythecool/audio-stream-plus/README.md

-# godot-flac-extension
+# audiostreamplus

-FLAC support for Godot Engine as a GDExtension.
-Simply load a flac file by calling `load(myfile.flac)` in GDScipt.
+Support for more audio codecs while using AudioStream in Godot.

+Currently this GDExtension adds:
+- FLAC support
+- Opus support

 Please refer to [this tutorial](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html) for general GDExtension compilation instructions.

-Tested to work on Godot 4.1.1.
+Tested to work on Godot 4.4 dev 7.